Chucky2401/dotfiles/README.md

 ## Post-Installation

-I recommend you to start NeoVim a first time to initialize all LazyVim plugins
+I recommend you to start NeoVim a first time to initialize all LazyVim plugins.

+For tmux, you will have to start a new session and install plugins.
+After running the session, just hit `prefix, I` (`prefix, Shift + i`).
+In the config files, the prefix is set to `Ctrl + Space` and `Ctrl + b`.

+## Roadmap

+- [ ] Adding atuin install script and information

+[^1]: For Debian-based distribution, please report to [repo instruction](https://github.com/eza-community/eza/blob/main/INSTALL.md#debian-and-ubuntu)
+[^2]: Zoxide will be installed for all users when you source the .zshrc file, it will ask you password to run as root.
+Otherwise you can run this
+command: `curl -sSfL https://raw.githubusercontent.com/ajeetdsouza/zoxide/main/install.sh | sh`